PSaaS Appliance Infrastructure Requirements: Virtual Machines

 Auth0 provides the PSaaS Appliance via a Virtual Machine Template for you to provision on to your infrastructure.
 The template differs depending on the platform you are using for virtualization.
 For example, if you are using AWS, Auth0 will provide you with an Amazon Machine Image (AMI) or a CloudFormation template.

 Virtual Machine Infrastructure Requirements

-- For Non-Production Nodes: 40 GB for system/operating system storage, 50 GB for data storage, and 50 GB for backup purposes (if you want to test the backup process).
+- For Non-Production Nodes: 4 drives: 60 GB for system/operating system storage, 50 GB for data storage, 50 GB for User Search, and 50 GB for backup purposes (if you want to test the backup process).

 - For three-node, high availability Production clusters:

-- One virtual machine should be allocated 40 GB for system/operating system storage, 100 GB for data storage, and 100 GB for backup purposes.
+- One virtual machine with 4 drives: 60 GB for system/operating system storage, 100 GB for data storage, 100 GB for User Search, and 100 GB for backup purposes.

 - If you anticipate more than 10 million users, please let us know for additional storage requirements and considerations.